SagaeHaruki/3D-GameScripts/README.md

 - No Changes

 > Grounded State Script:
-- Fixed the "No Gravity" when player is currently Swimming
+- Fixed the "No Gravity" when player is currently Swimming.

 > Jumping State Script:
 - No Changes

 > Movement Change Script:
-- Player Cannot Dash when they are low on Stamina
+- Player Cannot Dash when they are low on Stamina.
-- Player Cannot Sprint on Low Stamina
+- Player Cannot Sprint on Low Stamina.
-- Added a movement change when the player is on Swimming State
+- Added a movement change when the player is on Swimming State.

 > Swimming Script (New):
 - Player will stop swimming when the oxygen is Running low

 > Camera Zoom Script (New):
-- Minor Sensitivity Adjustments
+- Player can press a key (Default: LeftAlt) to show the Cursor and stop the camera Movement.

 > Stamina System Script (New):
-- Added a Stamina for the player
+- Added a Stamina for the player.
-- Added a Oxygen for the player
+- Added a Oxygen for the player.